rmalleman/eventboard-challenge/README.md

 ## Additional Notes

 Initially I tried to parallelize word count using the multiprocessing module but I wasn't getting any performance gains, even on large files.
-I suspect this is due to how expensive it is to aggregate the results
+I suspect this is due to how expensive it is to aggregate the results.
+The only pep8 rule I didn't adhere to is the 79 character line length.